senscience/nexus-delta/docs/src/main/paradox/docs/faq.md

 @link:[SHACL](https://www.w3.org/TR/shacl/){ open=new } (Shapes Constraint Language) is a language for validating RDF graphs against a set of conditions.
 These conditions are provided as shapes and other constructs expressed in the form of an RDF graph.
-SHACL is used in Blue Brain Nexus to constrain and control the payload that can be pushed into Nexus.
+SHACL is used in Nexus to constrain and control the payload that can be pushed into Nexus.
 You can use the @link:[SHACL Playground](https://shacl.org/playground/){ open=new } to test your schemas.

 ### Do I need to define SHACL schemas to bring data in?